plewkowycz/sauceLabsSwags/README.md

 ### Testing Approach

 The chosen testing approach uses the Cypress testing framework to write and run end-to-end tests for the Sauce Demo website.
-The tests cover the purchase flow, login with invalid credentials, and removing an item from the cart.
+The tests cover the purchase flow.
+As extension of the task login with invalid credentials and removing an item from the cart were added.

 The GitHub Actions CI/CD pipeline ensures that the tests are executed automatically whenever changes are pushed to the repository, providing quick feedback on any issues that might be introduced.